gioblu/NPC-Forge/README.md

 - Craft new NPCs
 - Optimize or extend the framework

-This is a battleground where to prove what is possible, or are you just going to sit there watching massive data centers drain entire rivers just to generate corporate emails?
+Or are you just going to sit there waiting for the water to reach the boiling point?

 ### License